drfoxvet/drfoxvet-net/site/content/post/my-life-for-the-animals-reflections-of-a-veterinarian.md

 I am especially appreciative to have had the opportunity to communicate with millions of people through my syndicated newspaper column Animal Doctor over the past 40-plus years, and in the process learn much from them about their animal issues and concerns.
 I am also grateful for the encouragement and inspiration of many people in the various fields in which I engaged, notably Prof Tony Palmer, Cambridge School of Veterinary Medicine, England; Drs.
 John Paul Scott & John L. Fuller, Jackson Laboratory, Bar Harbor, ME; Prof. Barry Commoner, Washington University, St Louis MO; Leo Bustad, Dean of the College of Veterinary Medicine, Pullman WA; Prof. Calvin Schwabe, UC Davis CA College of Veterinary Medicine; Prof. Konrad Lorenz: Prof. Van Rensselaer Potter, University of Wisconsin, Madison WI;  and Fr.
 Thomas Berry, advocate of Earth/Creation-centered ethics.

 \*The author, an Honor Roll member of the American Veterinary Medical Association, writes the internationally syndicated newspaper column Animal Doctor.
-His website is www.drfoxvet.net  and latest books are Healing Animals & the Vision of One Health (2011) Animals & Nature First,(2011) on CreatSpace Books/Amazon.com
+His website is www.drfoxonehealth.com  and latest books are Healing Animals & the Vision of One Health (2011) Animals & Nature First,(2011) on CreatSpace Books/Amazon.com

 ## BOOKS BY DR. MICHAEL W. FOX

-  (Research papers and other writings between1962-1999 by Fox are in the Special Collections Department, Iowa State University.
+  (Research papers and other writings between 1962-1999 by Fox are in the Special Collections Department, Iowa State University.
 Reference: Michael W. Fox Papers, MS 452)

 HEALING ANIMALS & THE VISION of ONE HEALTH.
 CreatSpace publ/Amazon.com 2011